Parent page: Altium Concord Pro

 Upload a Project

-In Altium Designer the Make Available on Server command will upload an unmanaged project to Concord Pro, where it becomes a fully managed project under version control.
-An equivalent process can be performed within the Concord Pro browser interface from the Upload Project option available from the button menu.
-Browse to and select a local project's host folder to upload that project to the currently selected server folder by default, or use the Change option in the Upload Project windows' Parent Folder list to select an alternative location in the folder hierarchy.
+In Altium Designer the Make Available on Server command will upload a local project to the Concord Pro Workspace, where it becomes a Workspace project under its version control.
+An equivalent process can be performed within the Workspace browser interface from the Upload Project option available from the button menu.
+Browse to and select a local project's host folder to upload that project to the currently selected Workspace folder by default, or use the Change option in the Upload Project windows' Parent Folder list to select an alternative location in the folder hierarchy.

-Any existing version control links in the local project are ignored, and the uploaded project becomes a fully managed, version-controlled, server-based project -- the local source project is not altered in any way.
+Any existing version control links in the local project are ignored, and the uploaded project becomes a fully version-controlled Workspace project – the local source project is not altered in any way.

 Move a Project

-Once a project is managed, you'll want to determine which users can actually access that project.
+Once a project is in the Workspace, you'll want to determine which users can actually access that project.
 This is done by sharing the project, or rather, by configuring its access permissions.
-A managed project – newly created or converted – is shared, by default, with the following:
+A Workspace project is shared, by default, with the following:

-- The Owner of the project, which is usually the designer who created it (or made it available on the server): full (Read/Write) access permissions.
+- The Owner of the project, which is usually the designer who created it (or made it available in the Workspace): full (Read/Write) access permissions.

 - The Administrators role group: full (Read/Write) access permissions.

-Configuration of access permissions can be performed through Concord Pro's browser interface, and also directly from within Altium Designer.
+Configuration of access permissions can be performed through the Workspace's browser interface as described below, and also directly from within Altium Designer.

-To configure access for a project from Altium Concord Pro's browser interface, select the project entry on the Projects page (Projects on the main menu) and click the button to access the Share:<project> window – or the Share option from the menu associated with a project entry.
+To configure access for a project from the Workspace's browser interface, select the project entry on the Designs page (Projects on the main menu) and click the button to access the Share:<project> window – or the Share option from the menu associated with a project entry.
 This offers all the controls necessary to share the project with other users or groups of users (Roles).

-With projects centrally managed in Concord Pro, sharing with others is simply a case of managing each project's permissions.
+With projects centrally managed in the Workspace, sharing with others is simply a case of managing each project's permissions.

 Within the Share <project> window: